Dental instrument

-Dental instruments are tools that dental professionals use to provide dental treatment.
+Dental instruments are tools used by dental professionals to provide dental treatment.
 They include tools to examine, manipulate, treat, restore, and remove teeth and surrounding oral structures.

 Examination instruments

 These tools allow dental professionals to manipulate tissues for better visual access during treatment or during dental examination.

 Dental mirror

 The dentist or dental auxiliary use dental mirrors to view a mirror image of the teeth in locations of the mouth where visibility is difficult or impossible.
 They also are used for reflecting light onto desired surfaces, and for retraction of soft tissues to improve access or vision.